Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 }

-In assembled form this is one object with required: [cluster_id, source_service, scale_up_percent, current_replicas, pod_cpu, remaining_quota, max_replicas, max_actions_per_window, clamp_policy].
-The main thing in it is not the number of fields, but that the response policy is described on par with state.
+Assembled, this is a single object with required: [cluster_id, source_service, scale_up_percent, current_replicas, pod_cpu, remaining_quota, max_replicas, max_actions_per_window, clamp_policy].
+The main thing in it is not the number of fields, but the fact that the response policy is described on a par with the state.

 After the fix, the Verifier must replay not only the original autoscale_200pct, but also neighboring cases: